 Paragliding harnesses can be divided into three categories:

-(a) Standard upright harnesses
+1. Standard paragliding harnesses

 These are ideal as a first buy and suit many recreational pilots.
 There is a fallacy that buying a pod at the beginning of your flying career saves you money because you don’t have to buy again.
 This is like buying a Sports Class wing ‘to grow into’: it fails to acknowledge the increased risk you create by doing this during the learning phase.
 Wise gear choices should reduce your risk, not increase it.